ScilifelabDataCentre/pathogens-portal/content/english/about.md

 ### People behind the portal

 Many people from SciLifeLab, NBIS, and other organisations were involved in the initial development and content creation for the Swedish COVID-19 Data Portal.
 An incomplete list of contributors [can be found on Github](https://github.com/ScilifelabDataCentre/covid-portal/graphs/contributors).
 Since September 2020, the content of the portal is managed by a dedicated team at the [SciLifeLab Data Center](https://scilifelab.se/data/).
-We are also happy to answer your questions about data availability, data sharing, data management and all related issues; just send us an email.
+We are happy to answer your questions about data availability, data sharing, data management and all related issues; just send us an email.

 <div class="container mb-3">
   <div class="row">